frankc60/clrlg/README.md

 ## Running the tests

 Mocha is used to unit test clrlg.
-Currently this is minimalistic, and proves the build is successful.
+Currently this is minimalistic to prove the build is successful.
 From the command line:

 ```
 npm test